2008 Pacific typhoon season: Typhoon Nuri (Karen)

-On August 17 the Joint Typhoon Warning Center identified a tropical depression located to the east of the Philippines and designated it as 13W.
-Later that day both the JMA and PAGASA identified the tropical depression and started to issue full advisories on the depression with PAGASA naming the depression Karen.
-Also later that day the JTWC upgraded Karen to a Tropical Storm.
+On August 17, JTWC identified a tropical depression located to the east of the Philippines, designating it as 13W.
+Later that day, both the JMA and PAGASA identified the tropical depression, starting to issue full advisories on the depression with PAGASA naming it Karen.
+Later that day, the JTWC upgraded Karen to a Tropical Storm.

 The next day, both PAGASA and the JMA upgraded the depression to a Tropical Storm with RSMC Tokyo naming it as Nuri.
 It then intensified rather quickly with the JMA designating it as a Severe Tropical Storm with the JMA, PAGASA, and the JTWC upgrading Nuri to a Typhoon later that day.
-Late on August 19 Typhoon Nuri made landfall on the Philippines and then over the next day moved across northern Luzon causing 12 deaths and 461.3 million PHP in damage. that day Nuri entered the Babuyan Channel early the next day and started to move northwestwards towards Hong Kong and China.
-On August 21 PAGASA then issued its final advisory on Nuri as it was moving out of PAGASA's Area of Responsibility.
-The JMA then downgraded Nuri to a Severe tropical storm with the JTWC also downgrading Nuri to a Tropical Storm later that day as it was approaching Hong Kong.
+Late on August 19, Typhoon Nuri made landfall on the Philippines and then over the next day, it moved across northern Luzon, causing 12 deaths and 461.3 million PHP in damage.
+On that day, Nuri entered the Babuyan Channel and started to move northwestwards towards Hong Kong and China.
+On August 21, PAGASA then issued its final advisory on Nuri as it was moving out of PAGASA's Area of Responsibility.
+The JMA then downgraded Nuri to a severe tropical storm, with the JTWC also downgrading Nuri to a tropical storm later as it was approaching Hong Kong.
 However, the JMA did not downgrade Nuri to a tropical storm until the next morning after Nuri had made a rare direct hit on Hong Kong.
-The JTWC then issued its final advisory later on tropical storm Nuri and the JMA then downgraded Nuri to a weak tropical depression early the next day and issued its last full advisory on Nuri as it was just moving into the Chinese mainland.
+The JTWC then issued its final advisory later on Nuri, with the JMA then downgrading Nuri to a weak tropical depression early the next day and issued its last full advisory on Nuri as it was just moving into the Chinese mainland.